ryan-mcclue/unsw/comp3331/wk4/week4.md

 Reciever performs demultiplexing by inspecting IP of packet and ports of segment (i.e. segment and packet) to know what socket to direct to

+Reciever: ethernet demuxed to IP, IP demuxed to UDP, UDP demuxed to DHCP

 TCP/UDP don't provide bandwidth or delay guarantees

 connection orientated demultiplexing TCP uses 4-tuple, where UDP only about port